Can employees take holiday during their notice period?

 An employee’s holiday entitlement begins to accrue from their first day of employment and accrues each month in relation to their annual leave entitlement.

 For example, if your holiday year runs from January to December and the employee leaves in April, they will have accrued 4/12ths of their holiday entitlement.
-Based on an annual leave allowance of 25 days, this means they are entitled to have taken 8.3 days of holiday.
-This means they can take up to 8.3 days of time off.
+Based on an annual leave allowance of 25 days, this means they're entitled to have taken 8.3 days of holiday.

 An easy way of calculating an employee’s remaining leave entitlement is to use our holiday calculator.
 Use the ‘pro rata’ function to adapt your employee’s holiday entitlement in line with their leave date.

-You can refuse a request for annual leave during a notice period for valid business reasons – just as you would for any other holiday request.
-But you must be careful; if you don’t have a valid reason, your refusal could be seen as discriminatory.
+Employers can refuse a request for annual leave during a notice period for valid business reasons – just as you would for any other holiday request.
+Ultimately, it's up to the employer to decide whether to approve a holiday request during the notice period.

 Can an employer make an employee use all remaining holiday entitlement during their notice period?

-Yes.
-As the employer, you have the right to ensure your employee uses up their annual leave during their notice period.
 Working Time Regulations allow employers to specify the dates on which an employee must take some, or all, of their annual leave.
 But there is a caveat.

 This is important to remember if your employee has a short notice period.
 Are there enough days remaining in their notice period for you to give your employee notice of their holiday and for them to take that time off?